BertLindeman/bert-ev3dev-examples/README.md

 For this an update is needed to `/media/mmc_p1/ev3dev.rc.local`

 Add the next lines to the bottom of `/media/mmc_p1/ev3dev.rc.local`

 ```
-#
-# use speach to tell the available network IP addresses
-#
 if [ -e /media/mmc_p1/tellIP ]; then
 echo "Executing /media/mmc_p1/tellIP"
 . /media/mmc_p1/tellIP